 - Federal Perkins Loans are low interest (5 percent) loans for undergraduates who demonstrate exceptional financial need.
-Students who graduate, withdraw, or cease at least half-time enrollment will have a nine-month grace period before repayment begins. - William D Ford Federal Direct Loan offered by the Federal Government includes both Subsidized and Unsubsidized DirectLoans.
-Eligibility for the Subsidized Federal Direct Loan is determined on the basis of need as measured by the FAFSA and requires no payment of interest or principal until six months after the student ceases half-time enrollment, withdraws, or graduates.
-Unsubsidized Federal DirectLoans substitute for the EFC, up to the maximum per grade level, and require payment of interest only during periods of enrollment and the six-month grace period.
+Students who graduate, withdraw, or cease at least half-time enrollment will have a nine-month grace period before repayment begins. - William D. Ford Federal Direct Loan offered by the Federal Government includes both Subsidized and Unsubsidized DirectLoans.
+Eligibility for the Subsidized Federal Direct Loan is determined on the basis of need as measured by the FAFSA and requires no payment of interest or principal until six months after www.esu.edu Financial Aid 21 the student ceases half-time enrollment, withdraws, or graduates.
+Unsubsidized Federal Direct Loans substitute for the EFC, up to the maximum per grade level, and require payment of interest only during periods of enrollment and the six-month grace period.
 The option of deferring these interest payments through capitalization is available.